 The Public Policy Agenda in Canada

-- Review of the competing interests for public and government attention in Canada including the major Indigenous issues like reconciliation and education – innovation, competitiveness, immigration, climate change, shrinking middle class, gender equality, health, NAFTA, China, stretched government budgets.
+- Review of the competing interests for public and government attention in Canada including the major Indigenous issues like reconciliation, health and education.

 - The changing demographic make-up of country, regions, communities that will underpin social and economic policy-making and politics in Canada for next 25 years.

-- Every region and group has priorities – how do we ensure the major Indigenous issues stay public policy priorities?
+- Every region and group have priorities – how do we ensure the major Indigenous issues stay public policy priorities?

 Advances in Indigenous Health and Education – and the Challenges We Still Face